JonmarCorpuz/SecondBrain/Networking - Access Control.md

 * Examines the payload of packets to identify the application protocols being used
 * Allows administrators to define access control policies based on contextual information (Ex: *Application type*, *User identity*, *Time of access*, *Session state*, *etc.*)
 * Maintains awareness of the state of network connections and sessions, allowing it to make access control decisions based on the context of each connection
+* May generate real-time alerts and audit trails upon detecting suspicious activity using CBAC inspection rules